kushalshah739/Control-Systems-and-Bio-Robotics/README.md

 - Investigated system dynamic properties in time and frequency domains, performance specifications and basic properties of feedback.

-- Stability analysis is reinforced through Routh-Hurwitz criterion, Root-Locus method, Bode plots, and Nyquist criteria.
+- Reinforced stability analysis through Routh-Hurwitz criterion, Root-Locus method, Bode plots, and Nyquist criteria.
 Performed basic tasks on state-space representation and feedback.

+- Worked on the following projects:
+  - Transient Response and Stability in 2nd and 3rd Order Systems.
+  - Transfer Function Modeling of DC Motors and Lead and Lag Compensators.
+  - Transfer Function Modeling of Physical Systems and Control (DC Motors)
+  - PI, PD, PID Controllers and System Stability.